signs of balding at 20

 Medications

-In some cases, you may be prescribed medications like minoxidil to help slow down hair loss and promote regrowth.
-Finasteride may also be considered, but it’s essential to discuss how these medications might work for you and your specific health.
+Sometimes, you may be prescribed medications like minoxidil to help reduce hair loss and promote regrowth.
+Finasteride may also be considered, but discussing how these medications might work for you and your health is essential.

 Haircare products